 Should you have further questions, or if you wish to make an appointment, please call 305-662-8293.

 We request that an appointment be made for each test.
-Those tests that require preparation are:
+The pediatric ultrasound tests that require preparation are: